Calvyn Justus

 Calvyn Justus (born 14 December 1995) is a South African swimmer.
-He competed in the men's 4 × 200 metre freestyle relay event at the 2016 Summer Olympics.
+He represented South Africa in the men's 4 × 200 metre freestyle relay at the 2016 Summer Olympics.
 He is an alumnus of Westville Boys' High School.
-In 2018, Justus placed third in the 4x100 medley relay at the Commonwealth Games, along with teammates Chad Le Clos, Cameron van der Burgh and Brad Tandy.
+In 2018, Justus secured a bronze medal in the 4x100 medley relay at the Commonwealth Games, along with teammates Chad Le Clos, Cameron van der Burgh and Brad Tandy.